digitaltrails/vdu_controls/README.md

 Help
 ----

+Detailed help can be accessed by using the right mouse-button to bring up a context-menu.
+Access to the context-menu is available in the application-window and in the system-tray icon.

-Brief help can always be accessed via the command line help option
+Both brief help and detailed help can also be accessed via the command line:
 ```
 % python3 vdu_controls.py --help
+% python3 vdu_controls.py --detailed-help
 # or if installed in $HOME/bin
 % vdu_controls --help
+% vdu_controls --detailed-help
 ```

-Whether run from the desktop application-menu or run from the command line, ``vdu-controls`` behaviour can be altered by a number of command line options, see the [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
+Whether run from the desktop application-menu or run from the command line, ``vdu-controls`` behaviour can be altered by a number of command line options, see the context-menu help or the  [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html) for details.

-) for details.
+As well as the command line options, controls and optimisations for individual VDU's can be specified in individual VDU config files, see the context-menu help or the [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html) for details.

 Development
 -----------